Visiting Walt Disney World in August | magicintheplanning.com

 August Weather

 Overall, the weather in Orlando is quite hot in August.
 Seriously… It’s hot.
-The average high is 91 degrees and the low is typically around 75 degrees.
+The average high is 91 degrees, and the low is typically around 75 degrees.
 Technically, it is Orlando’s rainy season as well.
 That being said, most rain in August will come in short “spurts” rather than be an all-day thing.
 Brief afternoon downpours are very typical!

 August Disney World Crowd Calendar